Energy Charter Treaty: Announced withdrawals

 As of October 2022, Spain, the Netherlands and Poland intended to withdraw from the ECT, and Germany, France and Belgium were "examining their options".
 On 21 October 2022, France announced that it would leave the treaty, citing a desire to accelerate nuclear and renewable energy use before fossil fuels.
 And on 14 November 2022, Germany announced its intention to withdraw in order to better tackle climate change.
 Slovenia had earlier stated its intention to withdraw.
 Denmark announced in April 2023 that it intends to withdraw.

-In July 2023 the European Commission formally proposed legislation for both the union and its member states to make a "coordinated and orderly" simultaneous withdrawal from the ECT.
+In July 2023, the European Commission formally proposed legislation for both the union and its member states to make a "coordinated and orderly" simultaneous withdrawal from the ECT.

 The UK government announced in September 2023 that it would consider leaving the "outdated" treaty if modernisation was not agreed by that November.
 In February 2024, the United Kingdom announced its plans to withdraw from the treaty due to a failure in negotiations to modernise the treaty.
-In March 2024, the European Union countries jointly agreed to leave the ECT.
-However, before this will take effect the European Parliament has to agree.